nibro7778/true-care-solutions/README.md

 # NDIS Care Management Platform

 A platform designed to streamline NDIS care management, client tracking, and compliance for NDIS service providers in Australia.
-This initial MVP version includes core features for participant management, caregiver scheduling, invoicing, and reporting.
+This initial MVP version includes core features for client management, staff scheduling, invoicing, and reporting.

 ## Features